content-left-bg.png

 • reduce costs of statutory licences for copying in schools and within the department

-• support the creation of Open Education Resources (OER).
+• support the creation of Open education resources (OER).

 • Ensure that copying or adaptation of third-party materials is either permitted or permission (DoE employees only) has been obtained.